 Care needs to be taken with the timing of each step.
 The advertisement should only be placed once all returns have been filed and paid and the letter of no objection has been received from Revenue.
 When submitting the application to the CRO, the Revenue letter must be within six months and the advertisement within six weeks of the application.

-Voluntary strike off can be a more straightforward process than liquidation and can save considerable fees.
+There are benefits to closing a company without liquidation; voluntary strike off can be a more straightforward process than liquidation and can save considerable fees.
 However, it is advisable to seek professional advice before striking off the company to ensure that it is the correct course of action for your business and does not result in any tax claw backs.